CarlAmko/MakeItBigger/README.md

 # Features

-# Usage
+## Install
+To run and/or modify the code, you'll need [Android Studio](https://developer.android.com/studio/index.html).
+Simply download/clone the code, and open it in Android Studio.

-# License
+## License
-MakeItBigger is licensed under the MIT License.
+MakeItBigger is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).